siczmj/overscrolls/README.md

 ## Using custom scroll computing

 Sometimes it is necessary to define custom scroll computing.
 Good example is the ListView or WebView because to calculate the offset scroll it's complicated.
-Of course that is implemented by Google but the standard getScrollY() not working.
+Of course that is implemented by Google however, the View.getScrollY() is not working.
 So I created a listener to customize the computing current scroll.

 ```java